Gara Medouar: History

 Gara Medouar may have been the Tasagdalt mentioned by one of the amirs of the Banu Midrar dynasty, Muhammed Ibn al-Fath, who fled from Sijilmasa to "Tasagdalt, a stone fortress some twelve miles from Sijilmasa".

 It was studied by Moroccan sociologist Paul Pascon, who wrote a brief note on it in the Moroccan journal Hespéris in 1956, and published a monograph, La Gara Medouar, that same year.
 Pascon first visited the site in 1952 when he spent a few hours at the location, long enough to allow him to write up a description in which he listed a defensive wall, four towers, four dams, and various other constructions; he considered the place a stronghold.
 Local oral tradition held that the place had been used centuries ago by Portuguese slavers, who had used the place as a warehouse.
 In 2011, an extensive study was done by MAPS (Moroccan–American Project at Sijilmasa) member Chloé Capel.

 Its contemporary role as a tourist destination began with a film: the location was opened up for cinema, off-roading, and tourism because of the 1999 film The Mummy.
 The site itself was opened up because the crew built a concrete ramp through a breach in the low wall, in the southwest opening of the formation, and one of the film's central locations was built inside.
 In 1999, remains of plaster indicated where film sets had been constructed, and the area was littered with plastic bottles.

-It has been used in other films as well, including as the setting for the headquarters of SPECTRE in the James Bond film Spectre (2015).
-These activities have hampered recent archeological investigations: inside the wall the construction and then removal of the Mummy film set disrupted the area; outside the wall no excavations were done because of extensive disruption by the military, the film industry, and tourism, especially that associated with off-roading.
+It has featured in many other films as well as TV mini series and product promotional videos, most famously as the setting for the secret headquarters of SPECTRE in the James Bond film Spectre (2015) and is now a well established tourist site.
+These activities have hampered recent archeological investigations: inside the wall the construction and then removal of the Mummy film set disrupted the area; outside the wall no excavations were done because of extensive disruption by the military, the film industry, and visiting tourists.
+Among the films and series are The Secret of the Sahara (1988), Prince of Persia: The Sands of Time (2010), Spectre, ZeroZeroZero (2019), Miss Fisher and the Crypt of Tears (2020), The Forgiven (2021), SAS: Rogue Heroes (2022), Sirāt (2025).